Invariant manifolds of partially normally hyperbolic invariant manifolds in Banach spaces: Basic notions: set-up for generalized dynamical systems

 \item $ D_1F(x,y) = D_x F(x,y) $ and $ D_2F(x,y) = D_y F(x,y) $: the derivatives of $ F $ with respect to $ x, y $, respectively, where $ F $ is differentiable at $ (x,y) \in X \times Y $.

 \item Let $ r_\varepsilon(x) $ be the \emph{radial retraction} of a Banach space, defined by

 \end{enumerate}

-\section{Basic notions: set-up for generalized dynamical systems}
+\chapter{Basic notions: set-up for generalized dynamical systems}

-In order to give a unified treatment of the differential equations in Banach spaces for both \emph{ill-posed} and well-posed case, we introduce the notion of correspondence with generating map (originally due to \cite{Cha08}) which can be regarded as ``generalized dynamical system''.
-A way to describe the hyperbolicity of this type of dynamics is using (A) (B) condition introduced first in \cite{Che18a}.
+To provide a unified treatment of differential equations in Banach spaces for both ill-posed and well-posed cases, we introduce the notion of correspondence with generating map, which can be regarded as ``generalized dynamical system''.
+We also use the (A) (B) condition (see \cite{Che18a}) to describe the hyperbolicity of correspondences.